+Three palm oil firms were responsible for a quarter of deforestation in Indonesia, Malaysia and Papua New Guinea in 2020 No instances of forest clearing were found to have taken place in Astra's own concessions since September 2015, when the company issued the zero-deforestation pledge.

-Astra's own concessions since September 2015, when the company issued the zero-deforestation pledge.
-FOOD & AGRICULTURE The future of forests: How to balance development with conservation?
-Palm oil plantations on peat are extremely fireprone, and we want to see Astra making a serious effort to restore degraded peatlands and forests within its concessions.
-No instances of forest clearing were found to have taken place in Anja Lillegraven, Rainforest Foundation Norway
+Palm oil plantations on peat are extremely fire-prone, and we want to see Astra making a serious effort to restore degraded peatlands and forests within its concessions.

+Anja Lillegraven, Rainforest Foundation Norway